 “This is an African Hip-Hop movement.”
-Seattle-based Zimbabwean Tendai Maraire aka Fly guy Dai (one half of Shabazz Palaces duo) sounds adamant.
+Seattle-based Zimbabwean performer, Tendai Maraire aka Fly guy Dai (one half of Shabazz Palaces duo), sounds adamant.
 And he has the digital mixtape to prove it.
-On ‘Pungwe’, Maraire “not so much brings African music to hip-hop, but rather strips back the facade of modern hip-hop to show the African roots that were always there” (according to the press release).
+On ‘Pungwe‘, Maraire “not so much brings African music to hip-hop, but rather strips back the facade of modern hip-hop to show the African roots that were always there” (according to the press release).
 Wanting to know more, and already warmed up to the demo by Chief Boima’s mixtape of the mixtape, we asked him to break down the tape track by track.
 Play it while you read Maraire’s notes.
-First, the cover of the mixtape:

 I wanted to start the Digital Demo with the mbira instrument to lay the foundation musically that this is an African Hip-Hop movement.
 So I left it in there raw.
 In ghettos all over we all have friends that you grow up with that you wish would excel in their talents more.
 But before they’re even legally old enough to pay taxes or enlist, they’re forced to make life-changing decisions that never give them a fair chance to contribute their gifts to the world.
 Before twenty-one, they’re making six figures selling the product they were born addicted to.
 At twenty-five they catch a case and they have no chance to earn a decent living.
 At twenty-five, they learn how lucrative, crooked and deadly it is.
 By that time, it’s too late.
 Plus, you figure out who is behind that business.
 You feel the same as them.
 I’m just trying to get what I can based upon the hand I was dealt.